TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 23/Isaiah 23.7.md

 ---

-Is this your joyous [city], whose antiquity is of ancient days, whose feet carried her afar off to sojourn?
+Is this your joyous city, whose antiquity is of ancient days, whose feet carried her far away to travel?